loader image

 AFAP:

-AFAP stands for "as fast as possible", in this type of "Workout of the Day" you have to complete set exercises as quickly as possible (see "Rounds for Time", "For Time").
+AFAP stands for “as fast as possible”.
+With this type of “Workout of the Day”, you have to complete the given exercises as quickly as possible (see “Rounds for Time”, “For Time”).

 Affiliate:

-Trainers with a "Level 1" certificate can open a CrossFit box, which works more or less like a franchise system.
+Trainers with a "Level 1" certificate can open a CrossFit box, which works almost like a franchise system.
 You pay a certain fee and are then allowed to use the name "CrossFit" and open a box.

 Air Squat:

-An air squat is a squat without additional weight.
+An Air Squat is a squat without additional weight.
 It is one of the 9 basic movements in CrossFit.
-Everyone should be able to do squats as it is a natural movement for humans.
-A repetition starts in an upright, roughly shoulder-width position, then the hips are pushed backwards, initiating the downward movement.
-Squat down and in the lower position, your hips should be slightly below the height of your knee joint.
+Everyone should be able to squat, as it is a natural movement for humans.
+A repetition starts in an upright, approximately shoulder-width position, now the hip is pushed back, initiating the downward movement.
+You go into a squat and in the lower position the hip should be slightly below the height of the knee joint.
 Then return to the upright position.

 American Swings:

-This is a kettlebell swing, where the ball is swung over the head with the arms stretched out, i.e. the body forms a line from the legs to the ball (see "Kettlebell swings").
+This is a kettlebell swing, where the ball is swung with outstretched arms over the head, i.e. the body forms a line from the legs to the ball (see “Kettlebell Swings”).

 AMRAP:

 AMRAP stands for "as many rounds/reps as possible".
-This is a format of the "Workout of the Day", where you have to try to do as many rounds of an exercise sequence or as many repetitions of an exercise as you can in a given time.
+This is a format of the "Workout of the Day", where you have to try to do as many rounds of a sequence of exercises or as many repetitions of an exercise as you can in a given time.

 Animals:

-Animals are exercises that imitate the movements of animals.
-These exercises are mainly used to warm up and increase mobility.
-The best-known version is the bear crawl, others include the duck, spider and crocodile.
+Animals are exercises that mimic the movements of animals.
+These exercises are primarily used for warming up and increasing mobility.
+The best-known version is the Bear Crawl, others include duck, spider, crocodile, etc.

 Ass to Grass (ATG/A2G):